spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/cache/index.md

 There are a few common Cache Strategies that are available in UI library as separate packages:

-- static—adds values immediately to the cache until the expiration date and always retrieves them from cache if requested.
+- [static](/docs/marketplace/dev/front-end/ui-components-library/cache/static.html) — adds values immediately to the
+cache until the expiration date and always retrieves them from cache if requested.

 ## Related articles